kkothari2001/learn-vim/Week2.md

 ## Day 2
 I didn't do much today, just worked with nvim a bit and setup `vim-plug` and installed a few basic plugins.
 I also realise that nvim has some better inbuilt features than just vim.
 So that's nice.
 I also learnt about the colourscheme and decided on the `dracula` theme.

+## Day 3
+I have not been able to do much, and even not able to log everything I learnt.
+Currently I am just daily driving vim for all the markdown notes that I take.
+I also explored a lot with some plugins.

+Things I learnt:
+1. `:e <filename>` opens that particular file in vim.
+2. In vim, copying is called `yanking`.
+This functionality can be used with the `y` key with a suitable modifier.
+3. The opposite of this is pasting, through `p`.

+## Day 4
+Day 3 parts are still pending.
+Will contnue them some other day, but right now I am focussing on navigating directories with vim.